Chris Holder: Career

 In October 2007, the Poole Pirates announced that Holder would ride for them in 2008 in the Elite League.
 Holder won the Elite League Championship, and became a league winner with all three of his domestic teams in 2008.

 Holder finished second in the 2007 Junior World Championship and was also selected to ride in the Australian team for the 2007 Speedway World Cup, finishing in 3rd place.
 Holder again represented Australian in the 2008 Speedway World Cup.

 Holder won the Australian Championship in 2008, winning all five rounds with a record maximum 100 points.
 He has won the Australian Under 21 Championship for four consecutive years (2005–2008), equalling a record set by Leigh Adams.
 In October 2008, Holder finished runner-up in the Junior World Championship for the second year in succession to Emil Saifutdinov.

-After Lejonen Gislaveds relegation from Swedish Elite League Chris has changed club to Swedish champions Piraterna Motala.
+After Lejonen's relegation from the Swedish Elite League, Holder changed club to Swedish champions Piraterna.

-Chris Holder is the reigning Australian Individual Speedway Champion having won his 5th title held over three rounds in January 2014.
-He won the title in his comeback from injuries suffered in a league match during the 2013 season.

 In 2010 and 2012, Holder won the British Speedway Grand Prix at Cardiff's Millennium Stadium.
+He won the Elite League Riders' Championship, held at Abbey Stadium on 20 October 2012.

-On 7 October 2012 Holder became Speedway World Champion, joining Lionel Van Praag (1936), Bluey Wilkinson (1938), Jack Young (1951, 1952), Jason Crump (2004, 2006, 2009), and Jason Doyle (2017 Speedway Grand Prix) as Australians who have won speedways ultimate individual prize.
+On 7 October 2012 Holder became Speedway World Champion, joining Lionel Van Praag (1936), Bluey Wilkinson (1938), Jack Young (1951, 1952), Jason Crump (2004, 2006, 2009), and Jason Doyle (2017) as Australians who have won speedways ultimate individual prize.
+His season would end on a sour note however, as Poole lost the Elite League title to Swindon, and Holder was injured three days later during Poole's Knockout Cup semi-final against Peterborough.

+His 2013 season had started well and he was sitting in a top 3 position in the World Championship.
+Then in July 2013 during a British league match at Coventry’s Brandon Stadium, Holder sustained serious injuries in a heat 15 crash.
+The injuries included a dislocated and broken hip, a broken pelvis, left shoulder and right heel, and would end his season.

-Holder is the current captain of the Australian team that finished third in the 2014 Speedway World Cup Final in Poland.
+Holder won his 5th Australian Individual Speedway Championship title held over three rounds in January 2014, on his comeback from his 2013 injuries.
+He also captained the Australian team that finished third in the 2014 Speedway World Cup Final in Poland.